Musician and Songwriter

 is, as always, delicious and the wine from the wee shop down the road is just the

 job.
 A good quality rioja at half price?
-Like Ronnie said, the more you
+Like Ronnie said, with deals like this, the more you

 drink the more you save.
 A small time fun-fair hit town today and set